cbatchx/cbatch/README.md

  - jobstarter
  - epilogue

-All of them just feed the Docquer information about the job, so Docquer can manage the container for the job.
+All of them just feed the cbatch information about the job, so cbatch can manage the container for the job.

 Jobstart runs in priviledged mode.
 It executes a `docker exec` to run the job.